What are forex rates?

 Forex rates shape travel choices and spending significantly.
 Countries with weaker currencies attract a lot of travellers due to travel and spending being cheap.

-2. Importing and Exporting Goods
+2. Importing and exporting goods

 Forex rates are crucial in international trade.
 When you sell goods to a different country, you get paid in the buyer's country's currency.
 If the buyer's currency is stronger than yours, you get paid more money.
 The scenario becomes the opposite for imports.

-3. Cross-Border Business Transactions
+3. Cross-Border business transactions

 For global businesses, forex rates directly impact costs and earnings.
 You must switch currencies when receiving payments from international buyers, paying international suppliers, or investing.
 Changing forex rates can make financial planning more challenging and impact your profits.